Healthy Living Grant Program

 Application and deadline

-In 2013, this program funded projects in the area of:
+In 2014, this program will once again fund projects in the area of:

 Prescription Medication Safety, supported by an unrestricted grant from Purdue Pharma L.P. with additional support from Teva Pharmaceuticals: Educational and awareness programs about the dangers of prescription drug abuse, targeted to children, parents or schools.